ecklf/react-native-heroicons/README.md

 # React Native Heroicons

-The awesome icon pack Heroicons designed by [Steve Schoger](https://twitter.com/steveschoger) and published by the makers of [Tailwind CSS](https://tailwindcss.com/), as a react-native component.
+The awesome icon pack Heroicons designed by [Steve Schoger](https://twitter.com/steveschoger) and published by the makers of [Tailwind CSS](https://tailwindcss.com/), as react-native components.

 A full directory of all available icons can be found here: